 The defendant in a comparative negligence case may try to mitigate his or her responsibility by attempting to assign some measure of blame to the plaintiff.
 However, if you are the plaintiff and the court decides you are responsible for less than 50 percent of the accident that occurred, you may be awarded damages.

 According to Pennsylvania law, the fact that you contributed to the negligence in the case does not prevent you from recovery.
 However, the court may reduce the compensation you receive in proportion to the amount of blame that is attributed to your actions.
-The goal of your personal injury attorney will be to ensure that all parties are held accountable for the accident and that you receive the appropriate compensation.
+The goal of your personal injury lawyer will be to ensure that all parties are held accountable for the accident and that you receive the appropriate compensation.